 1) Wood Look Tile

-Wood look tile is the most popular option among homeowners in Florida homes!
-If you look at pictures of wood tile, you won’t even know that it’s not wood!
-In the following pictures, you can see that it helps open concept homes flow.
+Wood-look tile is the most popular option among homeowners in Florida homes!
+If you look at pictures of wood tile, you won’t even know it’s not wood!

 Dark-colored flooring is also an option.
 It works really well if you prefer furniture and kitchen designs in lighter colors and have lots of natural lighting.
 If you’re really looking for the hardwood look, then this is the best option.